lcampanella98/TankShootout/README.md

 #Tank Shootout

-This game was developed with pycharm.
+This game was developed with PyGame.

 In this game, the player tank and the computer tank battle by firing shells over the central wall.